Airbus A340: Operational history

-The A340 was typically used by airlines as a medium-sized long-haul aircraft, and was often a replacement for older Boeing 747s as it was more likely to be profitable compared to the larger and less efficient 747.
-Airbus produced a number of A340s as large private jets for VIP customers, often to replace aging Boeing 747s in this same role.
+The A340 was typically used by airlines as a medium-sized long-haul aircraft and was often a replacement for older Boeing 747s as it was more likely to be profitable than the less efficient 747.
+Airbus produced several A340s as large private jets for VIP customers, often to replace ageing Boeing 747s in this same role.
 In 2008, Airbus launched a dedicated corporate jetliner version of the A340-200: one key selling point of this aircraft was a range of up to 8000 nmi.
-Airbus had built up to nine different customized versions of the A340 to private customer's specific demands prior to 2008.
+Airbus had built up to nine different customised versions of the A340 to satisfy private customers' specific demands before 2008.

 The A340 has frequently been operated as a dedicated transport for heads of state.
 A pair of A340-300s were acquired from Lufthansa by the Flugbereitschaft of the German Air Force; they serve as VIP transports for the German Chancellor and other key members of the German government.
-The A340 is also operated by the air transport division of the French Air and Space Force, where it is used as a strategic transport for troop deployments and supply missions, as well as to transport government officials.
+The A340-200 was also operated by the air transport division of the French Air and Space Force, where it was used as a strategic transport for troop deployments and supply missions, as well as to transport government officials, until both aircraft were sold in 2020.
 A one-of-a-kind aircraft, the A340-8000, was originally built for Prince Jefri Bolkiah, brother of the Sultan of Brunei Hassanal Bolkiah.
 The aircraft was unused and stored in Hamburg until it was procured by Prince Al-Waleed bin Talal of the House of Saud, and later sold to Colonel Muammar Gaddafi, then-President of Libya; the aircraft was operated by Afriqiyah Airways and was often referred to as Afriqiyah One.